U.S. To 'Prod' And 'Cajole' Allies To Stop Doing Business With Iran, Official Says

 The Trump administration is making plans to "prod" and "cajole" U.S. allies to stop doing business with Iran, a senior State Department official told NPR on Wednesday.

-Andrew Peek, who oversees State Department affairs relating to Iran, spoke the morning after President Trump announced he was withdrawing the United States from its 2015 agreement with Iran limiting its nuclear program, and was reviving sanctions on Iran.
+Andrew Peek, who oversees State Department affairs relating to Iran, spoke the morning after President Trump announced that he was withdrawing the United States from its 2015 agreement with Iran limiting its nuclear program and that he was reviving sanctions on Iran.

 In response to US persistent violations & unlawful withdrawal from the nuclear deal, as instructed by President Rouhani, I'll spearhead a diplomatic effort to examine whether remaining JCPOA participants can ensure its full benefits for Iran.
 Outcome will determine our response.— Javad Zarif (@JZarif) May 8, 2018